 - Other debt or mortgage interest originating before February 15, 2020

-The Application Process for Paycheck Protection Program SBA Loans for Marketing Agencies
+The Application Process to Receive Paycheck Protection Program Forgiveness for Marketing Agencies

 Having the ability to pay rent and your employees who handle marketing campaigns for your clients may be highly advantageous.
 If you think you want to apply for a loan amount from the PPP, it’s important to find a banking institution that’s affiliated with the Small Business Administration.
 You may also need to have a copy of your 2019 tax return and payroll expenses to apply.